joshnuss/1000experiments.dev/src/routes/posts/chrome-autofill-extension.md

 ## Code

 There needs to be a [content script](https://developer.chrome.com/docs/extensions/mv3/content_scripts/) that handles receiving messages from the extension.
-So I defined an `src/contentScript.js` and updated rollup to generate to builds, one for the extension UI, and one for the content script.
+So I defined an `src/contentScript.js` and updated rollup to generate two builds, one for the extension UI, and one for the content script.

 It was just a matter of exporting an array from the `rollup.config.js`: